RaoufEbrahimi/Raouf_CleanArchitecture_CQRS/README.md

 ### Separate Application Layers
 This project considers two separate **Application Layers**:
 - **Admin Application Layer**: Manages the business logic specific to administrative functionalities.
-- **Web Audience Application Layer**: Handles the logic for public-facing web functionalities.
+- **Web Application Layer**: Handles the logic for public-facing web functionalities.

 By separating these layers, the project maintains clean boundaries between the logic intended for different types of users.